 By enrolling for college credit classes students get a jump start on college by have the opportunity to save money and time.

 Students are eligible for Dual Credit Enrollment if they meet the following requirements:

 - Have High School Junior or Senior status

 - Must be taking the course for the current school year

 - Have a cumulative grade point average of a “B”

 - Earn a “B” or above in the class

 - Must receive a passing grade on the final exam developed and required by the Institution

 Registration Process and Deadline

-We will register during the student’s class period.
-If a student is unable to attend it is their responsibility to see Mrs. Schmid and schedule a time to register.
-In addition to online registration students will bring home a registration and payment form that parents must fill out.
-Find deadline dates here.
+Students must register during their class period.
+If a student is unable to, it is their responsibility to see the guidance counselor and schedule a time to register.
+In addition to online registration, students will bring home a registration and payment form that parents must fill out.